 If you have loved ones who are dependent on you, Life Cover can make sure they're taken care of financially if you die.

-Life Cover policies pay out a cash sum if you die during the cover period.
-They’re suitable for people who have financial dependants, like partners or children, or if you have outstanding debts like a mortgage.
+A Life Cover policy pays out a cash sum if you die during the cover period.
+It's suitable for people who have financial dependants, like partners or children, or if you have outstanding debts like a mortgage.

 Some Life Cover policies - like John Lewis Life Cover - will pay out before you die if you suffer a terminal illness before the end of the cover period, where death is expected within 12 months.